laurabrenskelle/mbon-docs/_docs/data-portal-demo.md

 2. The Magnification Tool: Drag a rectangle over the region that you want to zoom to.
 3. Zoom in/out with a scroll wheel or by doub1e clicking on a region.

 Now that that is done, we should only be able to see **Seabird Carcass** surveys.
-Each color corresponds to a survey site.
+Each dot on the map corresponds to a survey site.

 ![](./img_7.png)